-It might sounds strange to hear someone speak of “the man behind monergism,” since the word monergism–in theological parlance–is used to denote the singular working of God in Christ for the justification of sinners.
-One might think the reference is to Jesus Christ, who is Himself the God-Man; but I’m actually referring to John Hendryx, the man behind Monergism.com.
+It might sounds strange to hear someone speak of “the man behind monergism,” since the word monergism–in theological parlance–is used to denote the singular working of God in Christ in the regeneration and justification of sinners.
+In that sense, you would be right to assume that I am referring to Jesus Christ, who is Himself the God-Man.
+However, I’m actually referring to John Hendryx, the man behind Monergism.com.

 Back in 2001 there were not many Reformed theological resource sites on line.
 John created the site on July 21, 2001, just a few months prior to my own conversion.
 Since then hundreds of thousands of sites have emerged.
 Many have come and gone.
 Some have fizzled out because of a lack of financial support or ongoing interest.
 Still others have gone into retirement for a variety of personal reasons.
 11 years after first stumbling across Monergism the site is still up and better than ever.
 One of the unique things about Monergism is that, unlike many of the sites that are a collaborative web network or coalition, it is the product of the labors of just one individual.